pingcap/tidb/docs/design/2020-03-09-dynamic-privileges.md

 ### Attempting to set DYNAMIC privilege: acdc
 ```

-It might be possible that changes are still required if “ExtendedPriv” is not supported in all contexts (REVOKE, etc).
+It might be possible that changes are still required if `ExtendedPriv` is not supported in all contexts (REVOKE, etc).

 Note that creating a role with the same name as a DYNAMIC privilege is supported.
 A `GRANT` statement can be attributed to ROLES when it omits the ON *.* syntax.
 Thus: